Combining real-time vehicle data and intelligent agents with integrated planning and execution for efficient, resilient supply chains

 These technologies track the location and movements of the device, the vehicle, and its load.
 This tracking can be done on the tractor, for a specific trailer, at the container level, and even down to sub-components such as equipment and the load itself.

-How Can Logistics and Supply Chain Practitioners Benefit?
+How Can Logistics and Supply Chain Practitioners Benefit from Telematics Data?

 Well, consider these typical questions: